yournextstore/new.store/docs/new-store-prd.md

 ## 1. Overview

-`store.new` is a service hosted at `store.new` that enables users to create a functional e-commerce store on the YourNextStore platform by providing a natural language description of their desired store (e.g., "a luxury candle store with a minimalist theme").
-An AI agent, powered by GPT-4o, generates a comprehensive JSON description based on the user's input, which is sent to YourNextStore via a single API endpoint to create the store.
-The YourNextStore API only validates and stores this JSON.
+`store.new` is a service hosted at `store.new` that enables users to create a functional e-commerce store on the Your Next Store platform by providing a natural language description of their desired store (e.g., "a luxury candle store with a minimalist theme").
+An AI agent, powered by GPT-4o, generates a comprehensive JSON description based on the user's input, which is sent to Your Next Store via a single API endpoint to create the store.
+The Your Next Store API only validates and stores this JSON.
 The process concludes with a live preview of the generated store displayed in the browser.

 This PRD defines the requirements for a proof of concept (PoC) to be completed in 10 days by a team of three senior engineers.
 The focus is on delivering a minimal, functional end-to-end flow, leveraging the team's expertise to handle implementation details.